 To go live, all I would then do once I’m ready and once I’ve got all, all of my overlays set up, I would go, go live, right?
 We’re going to go live on my demo page and then it’s going to go live and that’s it.

 Like that, see?
-So it will go into whichever mode you turn it to have it on.
-So anyway, that was worked out better than I thought it would.
+It will go into whichever mode you turn it to have it on.
+Anyway, that was worked out better than I thought it would.
 And once you’ve finished, so you, you, you know, you get to see all the same things.

 And yeah, so that’s how it kind of works.
 Now let me end this.
 That’s how you would end the broadcast and then you’re done.
-So let me come back to here.
+Let me come back to here.
 That wasn’t too bad.

 Oh, okay.
 I’m sorry.
 I’m going to address the questions.
 Oh, Queenie’s here.
 Hi, Queenie.
 Thanks for joining us.
 I’m doing a collab on Queenie’s channel in a week and a bit, so I’m excited to go in there.

 We’ve got a really good topic.
-So watch out for that one.
+Watch out for that one.
 I’ll be posting about it soon.
 Queenie said, this video is coming out at the perfect time.
-So I’m glad that the timing worked out well.
+I’m glad that the timing worked out well.
 Okay.
 Let me see the next question.

 Do all these software come in free options or do they have pricing?
 My friend software particularly live stream software, if you are a developer or if you know developers, they will be able to tell you that there is a lot of programming that goes into making a software, let alone live streaming software.